AnyChart/docs.anychart.com/Stock_Charts/Drawing_Tools_and_Annotations/Fibonacci_Arc.md

 ## Overview

-The Fibonacci Arc annotation allows to add a fibonacci arc to a chart.
+The Fibonacci Arc annotation allows to add a Fibonacci arc to a chart.

 This article explains how to add a Fibonacci Arc and configure its basic and visual settings.
 You can find more settings and other useful information in the articles describing annotations in general: